LawyerCat42069/BRC-420-69/README.md

 **BRC-420-69 Ordinal Inscriptions**

-What if our Ordinals looked like this:
+What if most of our Ordinals looked like this:

     BRC-69